yegor256/blog/_posts/2017/may/2017-05-10-inversion-of-control.md

 That would be pure [object composition](https://en.wikipedia.org/wiki/Object_composition).

-There is not much more to say on this subject; I hope I have cleared it up for you&mdash;it is just as simple as that.
+There is not much more to say on this subject; I hope I have cleared it up for you---it is just as simple as that.